COLLABORATIVES & COMMUNITY BASED INITIATIVES

 YOUTH DEVELOPMENT AND EDUCATION

+This is one of the largest initiatives for KRRC.
 Refugee children often arrive having missed a number of years of school.
 Other cities have developed youth programs to accelerate language, social, and academic skills of refugee children.
 We work with local educators to tailor solutions to meet newcomer's unique needs.

 EMPLOYMENT AND COTTAGE INDUSTRIES